≡ Menu

 According to the Centers for Disease Control and Prevention (CDC), C. difficile infection is the biggest superbug threat in the United States2.
 So you should consider very carefully if you really need to take antibiotic drugs.
 And if you do take them, it’s important to avoid those drugs which are more likely to cause C. difficile, especially if you have a prior history of having C. difficile.

 It’s important to realize that your mainstream medical doctor is unlikely to know about or support your use of antibiotic alternatives.
 These alternatives are available without prescription and can be used safely and effectively as home remedies.
-However, if you have C. difficile, then you should be under the care of a knowledgeable healthcare professional to monitor your progress.
-Seeing a holistic or natural doctor is the best way to get professional medical support and guidance for using antibiotic alternatives.

 References